ibuybooks/haidut-collected-works/README.md

 >[!NOTE]
 > **MEDICAL ADVICE DISCLAIMER**
 >
 > The information contained in this repository is for educational and informational purposes only and is not intended as medical advice.
 You should not rely on this information to make decisions about your health or medical treatment.
-The author is not responsible for any use or misuse of this material.
+The author is not responsible for any use or misuse of this content.

 <br>